hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. note::

     There are no overlapping regions in this example.
+    The purpose is to make the example more understandable.
+    Still, we shall see examples with overlaps in the following tutorials.
-It is a choice to make the example more readable.
-We will see in the tutorials mesh constructions with overlap.
-It is often the case when mesh adaptation are performed and ghost cells are needed to update the solution using a spatial operator with a stencil.
+    Indeed, this latter case often happens when mesh adaptation is performed and ghost cells are needed to update the solution using a spatial operator with a stencil (such fluxes for Finite Volumes discretizations).

 The following code implements this example using |project|.

 .. literalinclude:: snippet/interval.cpp
   :language: c++

-The output is
+The associated output is

 .. literalinclude:: snippet/interval_output.txt

 The computation of the index values represented by the `@` operator will be explained in a next section.

-Two new data structures are used in this example :cpp:class:`samurai::CellList` and :cpp:class:`samurai::CellArray` which are c++ arrays of size `max_level` defined as a template parameter.
+Two new data structures are used in this example :cpp:class:`samurai::CellList` and :cpp:class:`samurai::CellArray` which are C++ arrays of size `max_level` defined as a template parameter.
 The default size is 16.

 :cpp:class:`samurai::CellList` is used to efficiently add new intervals when the mesh is constructed.
-As its name suggest, :cpp:class:`samurai::CellList` is nothing more than a list of intervals in the x-direction.
-This list is stored in a map where the keys are the index in the other dimensions (y, z, ...) and the values are the list of intervals in the x-direction.
+As its name suggests, :cpp:class:`samurai::CellList` is nothing else than a list of intervals in the x-direction.
+This list is stored in a map where the keys are the indices in the other dimensions (y, z, ...) and the values are the list of intervals in the x-direction.

 .. note::

-    We will give an example of a 2D case in the following to better explain how are constructed the keys.
-For 1D problem the key is empty.
+    We will give an example of a 2D case to better explain how the keys are constructed.
+    For 1D problems, the key obviously remains empty.
     This is why we use :cpp_code:`{}` in the construction of the :cpp:class:`samurai::CellList` like in :cpp_code:`cl[0][{}].add_interval({ 0,  2});`

-:cpp:class:`samurai::CellList` data structure is efficient to add new elements (search, removal and insertion operations have logarithmic complexity for :cpp_code:`std::map`).
-But when scientific computing algorithms such as numerical schemes on a stencil must be applied, it is important to loop over the cells efficiently without a search algorithm.
-We also want to apply algebra of intervals for a given dimension which means that a dimension should have its own representation by intervals in a compact writing.
+Indeed, the :cpp:class:`samurai::CellList` data structure is efficient at adding new elements (search, removal and insertion operations have logarithmic complexity for :cpp_code:`std::map`).
+On the other hand, when scientific computing algorithms, such as numerical schemes, come, it is crucial to efficiently loop over the cells without a search algorithm.
+Moreover, we also want to apply algebraic operations on sets of intervals for a given dimension which means that a dimension should have its own representation by intervals in a compact writing.

-:cpp:class:`samurai::CellArray` is precisely used to compress the representation of the mesh where each dimension has its own interval list stored as an array.
+To this end :cpp:class:`samurai::CellArray` is precisely used to compress the representation of the mesh, obtain that each spatial dimension has its own interval list stored as an array.

 In our 1D example, the :cpp:class:`samurai::CellList` associated with this mesh is